 The major portion of the financial aid budget comes directly from the school’s operating funds; the Board sets aside a portion of the revenue generated by tuition to return as financial aid to families who would otherwise not be able to attend Miquon.
 This commitment to economic inclusivity is a hallmark of the Miquon community.
 An endowment fund for financial aid was created in 1998 and is showing modest growth.

-In 2012-13, 45% of all students in Kindergarten through 6th grade received financial aid awards ranging from 10% – 90% of tuition.
-Financial aid is not available to students in the Nursery.
+In 2016-17, 45% of all students in Nursery through 6th grade received financial aid awards ranging from 10% – 90% of tuition.
 Any family may apply for assistance; it is difficult to predict accurately whether an award will be forthcoming since individual circumstances vary so widely, and since the overall demand may vary from year to year.
 However, the following information may help you to determine whether or not to apply for assistance.

-Like many other independent schools, Miquon uses the processing service of the School and Student Service for Financial Aid (SSS) in Princeton, NJ.
+Like many other independent schools, Miquon uses the processing service of the School and Student Service for Financial Aid (SSS).
 In making the assessment of need, a family’s financial circumstances are considered according to a standardized formula.
 This formula considers gross taxable and non-taxable income, assets, liabilities, and family size.
 After deducting an allowance for required taxes and basic necessities, a portion of discretionary income is considered to be available for tuition according to a sliding scale.

 Miquon’s limited financial aid budget does not permit us to meet the full need of any family.
 Typically awards do not exceed 75% of need, and most awards are lower.
 In deciding whether to accept an award that has been offered, a family should consider carefully its obligation to meet the remaining portion of tuition.
 Awards are not renewed to families who are in arrears with tuition payments.

 The Financial Aid Committee is a sub-committee of the Board of Directors.
-It is chaired by a member of the Board and includes other parents who are interested in working on financial aid, and the Director of Admissions and Financial Aid.
+It is chaired by a member of the Board, the Business Manager, and the Director of Admissions and Financial Aid.
 Committee members take with the utmost seriousness their responsibility to work equitably, respectfully, and confidentially on behalf of all current and prospective members of the Miquon community.

-Financial aid packets with complete information and instructions are emailed in December to applicant families who have indicated that they are considering a financial aid application.
+Links to the Financial Aid page are emailed in November to applicant families who have indicated that they are considering a financial aid application.

-• All applicants must complete the Parents Financial Statement (PFS) and file it directly (on-line or on paper) to SSS with the appropriate fee.
+• All applicants must complete the Parents Financial Statement (PFS) online at the SSS website with the appropriate fee.

 • All applicants must send copies of their IRS 1040 tax returns plus schedules and W-2 forms with their financial aid application to SSS, not to Miquon.